-The on-going political crisis in Côte d’Ivoire has had a tremendous effect on the country’s adolescents and children.
-Since the crisis began last November, more than 300,000 Ivorians have fled their homes.
+The political crisis in Côte d’Ivoire has had a tremendous effect on the country’s adolescents and children.
+Since the political crisis began last November, more than 300,000 Ivorians have fled their homes.
 Field report by Edward Bally

 About 60 per cent of them are women and children.
 Homes have been burned down and more than 800,000 children have been unable to attend school for several months.
 Even though the crisis has eased, many still bear psychological wounds and trauma.